 The Tower District is a special place within the City of Fresno, with a long history and distinctive architecture and urban form.
 While much of Fresno was designed around the automobile, the neighborhoods of the Tower District were originally designed around public transit and pedestrians, which makes them unique compared to areas that were built later with the automobile as their central focus.
-But wWhile it is special and the Tower District is unique, the Tower District is unique, the Tower District is not a museum exhibit preserved in amber, nor should it be.
+But while the Tower District is unique, it is not a museum exhibit preserved in amber, nor should it be.
 It is a dynamic, living neighborhood where new growth and development are welcome.
 Indeed, the Tower District stands to benefit from the creation of new homes, businesses, and amenities.
 However, since architecture and urban form of the Tower District are so distinct from other parts of Fresno, design guidance is needed to help maintain its unique character.
-Growth and evolution are welcomed, but change cannot come at the loss of the Tower District's distinctive walkable, human-scaled, and occasionally quirky character.
+Growth and evolution are welcomed, but change cannot come at the loss of the Tower District's distinctive walkable, human-scaled, and occasionally-quirky character.